 The first thing to remember is that you’ll need to slow down and take your time when you’re travelling in Europe.
 Since most of us have dreamed of walking through the Louvre, gawking at the Colosseum, and sitting in a gondola, it can be easy to try to fit every highlight into a couple of weeks.

 Here’s the thing: It’s impossible to do it all.
 Unless you have years to travel Europe, you’re going to need to cut down your plans.
 Choose your top five experiences that you absolutely must do in Europe.
 Maybe it’s seeing the Eiffel Tower in Paris, eating tapas in Madrid, or drinking beer in Budapest.
 Whatever they are, write them down and plan your European trip around them.
 All the in-between bits will then begin falling into place.

 You’ll also need to decide how you’ll get around.
-There are plenty of cruise deals available if you like the idea of easing into European travel and having all the hard work done for you.
+There are plenty of cruise deals available (sites like Webjet) if you like the idea of easing into European travel and having all the hard work done for you.
 One of the great reasons to cruise?
 It’s all-inclusive.
 You’ll have all your food, entertainment, and transport all paid for before you step onboard.
 Plus, you’ll only need to unpack once.
 Winning.